imran-mamin/tower-defense-cpp/Meeting-notes.md

  All members participated in Achitecture and UML planning.
  - Leevi created map selector renderer, enemy path renderer and game loop skeleton.
 He also participated in bug fixing.
  - Aleksi was working on game loop, tower placement, bug fixing and overall improved the GUI of the application.
- - Imran was working on classes and their method implementations and fixed bugs.
+ - Imran was working on classes and their method implementations.
+Additionally fixed bugs and warnings.

  ## 23.11.2023 - 24.11.2023
  I (Leevi) made a branch called leesalon/feature/path-deduction-features-and-more-painting-stuff.
 Currently already merged to master.